-Hypersonic missiles: UK, US, and Australia to boost defence cooperation
+Hypersonic missiles: UK, US, and Australia to boost defence co-operation

 The AUKUS partnership, announced in September 2021, is a trilateral security pact for the Indo-Pacific region.
 The primary purpose of the deal is for the US and UK to help Australia acquire nuclear-powered submarines.

-The deal also aims to deepen cooperation on cyber capabilities, artificial intelligence, quantum technologies, and additional undersea capabilities.
+The deal also aims to deepen co-operation on cyber capabilities, artificial intelligence, quantum technologies, and additional undersea capabilities.

-Following today's announcement, the UK's national security advisor Stephen Lovegrove said: "When we bring together the technical knowledge and capabilities of our three countries, we can achieve a huge amount to help keep ourselves and our allies and partners safe.
+Following Tuesday's announcement, the UK's national security advisor Stephen Lovegrove said: "When we bring together the technical knowledge and capabilities of our three countries, we can achieve a huge amount to help keep ourselves and our allies and partners safe.

 "In light of Russia's invasion of Ukraine, it's more important now than ever that allies work together to defend democracy, international law and freedom around the world."